-Project delivery timeframes for commencement and completion are being confirmed by the Victorian Government
+Project delivery timeframes for commencement and completion are being confirmed by the Victorian Government.

 It is not yet confirmed.
 No timeframe is confirmed.
 It is absolutely outrageous, and my community deserves to know.
-They want to know whether planning has been approved, the works have been tendered or a contractor has been appointed and when the residents and traders will be engaged in the design, consulted and informed about how long the impact of construction will be.

-This is just one of the many state government roads that need fixing, but it is one that, as the local state MP, I have raised here in Parliament repeatedly for six years now, calling on the government to get this job done.
+They want to know whether planning has been approved, the works tendered, a contractor been appointed and when the residents and traders will be engaged in the design, consulted and informed about how long the impact of construction will be.
+This is just one of the many state government roads that needs fixing, but it is one that, as the local state MP, I have raised here in Parliament repeatedly for six years now, calling on the government to get this job done.
 Dare I say this project will only be delivered under a state Liberal government.
 I invite the state Labor government to prove me wrong on that.
 Seriously, it makes no sense for Labor to keep delaying this vital road safety project for Coldstream.
 Just get it done.

-Lara electorate multicultural communities
+Lara electorate Punjabi community

 Ella GEORGE (Lara) (19:12): (956) My adjournment matter is for the Minister for Multicultural Affairs, and the action that I seek from the minister is to provide me with an update about how the Allan Labor government supports multicultural communities in the Lara electorate.
 The Lara electorate is incredibly diverse and home to many multicultural groups.
 Last week I had the absolute joy of attending the Punjabi Swag and Virasati Punjabi School's annual end-of-year event.
 This was my second year attending, and it was an amazing showcase of the incredible work that students have done throughout the year.
-The Virasati Punjabi language school is part of the Punjabi Swag Geelong community group.
-These groups are run by incredible volunteers who dedicate hours of their time and their skills to ensuring that their children continue learning, valuing and celebrating their culture and traditions.